vecin2/em_automation/README.md

 ## Key shorcuts
 The following shortcuts:
--	Ctrl + N: Navigate to the "next" option when a list of optio
+-	Ctrl + N: Navigate to the "next" within a list of suggestions.
+-	Ctrl + N: Navigate to the "previous" option wit

 # User installation
 ## Quick installation